Safety and security policies

 - Provide pertinent information to appropriate area law enforcement agencies.

 - Inform the Dean of Student Development/Associate Dean of Student Development that a missing student report has been filed.

-- The Director of Campus Safety and Security (or designee) will advise the Dean/ Associate during the investigation process.
+- The Director of Public Safety (or designee) will advise the Dean/ Associate during the investigation process.

 - Maintain all notes, records, and recordings of telephone and radio communications.

 - Search department records and advise investigating staff(s) and/or supervision about any pertinent information found.